Watch the video!

 In 2017 the program, which launched in 2015, saw additional jubilee funding for a broader AI initiative, with two main themes.
 The first concerns machine and deep learning, and the next generation AI.
 The second is about fundamental mathematical principles underlying AI.
 But robotics and visual recognition are also involved.

 Notwithstanding the industrial collaboration, the focal point is basic research.
-The program involves Chalmers University of Technology, KTH Royal Institute of Technology, Linköping, Lund and Umeå universities, as well as research teams at other institutions of higher education.
+The program involves Chalmers University of Technology, KTH Royal Institute of Technology, Linköping, Lund and Umeå universities and affiliated groups of excellence at Uppsala University, Örebro University and Luleå University of Technology.

 The initiative also includes an international recruitment program, and establishment of demonstrator arenas where research and private enterprise can meet in specific projects.
 The aim is to build up a solid knowledge platform that will enable Swedish industry to remain competitive, and be right at the cutting edge.

 One example is WARA PS, public safety, north of Västervik.
 A planned test scenario is a sea search and rescue initiative in which autonomous boats and drones will collaborate with each other and make autonomous decisions.